vspiliop/kafka-actuators/README.md

 ### kafka-actuators

-A Spring Boot `info` actuator that displays the health of the Kafka cluster, based on the number of currently running kafka nodes and the configured broker setting `min.insync.replicas`.
+A Spring Boot `info` actuator that displays the health of the Kafka cluster, based on the number of currently running kafka broker nodes, and a configurable broker setting (by default `min.insync.replicas` is used).
+If you use Kafka transactions, then it would make sense to use `transaction.state.log.replication.factor` instead.

+Based on code that used to be part of the Spring Boot project, but was removed.
+Currently, there is no available Spring Boot Kafka actuator.

 Examples:

+- The currently running Kafka brokers are enough for the cluster to operate properly.

 ```
 {